Henry Moore, 3rd Marquess of Drogheda: Career

 His uncle Charles, the second Marquess, had been insane for many years when he died.
 However, there is no evidence that Henry was similarly afflicted, although his maternal grandfather Lord Congleton committed suicide in 1842 after battling ill health and depression.

+Personal life

+In 1847, he married The Hon.
+Mary Stuart-Wortley, daughter of The 2nd Baron Wharncliffe and his wife, Lady Elizabeth Ryder.

 Lord Drogheda had no children and on his death the Marquessate became extinct; the title Earl of Drogheda passed to a cousin, Ponsonby Moore.